It’s Budget Prep Time for Boards

 (What is a budget ratification meeting?: A meeting of the owners of the association to review the proposed budget that has been adopted by the Board.
 Read more on our blog here.)

-Note: When the budget includes assessments increases, large capital projects, or other financial issues, the Board may want to add an item to the agenda such as “open discussion on the draft budget” or convene a separate town hall-style meeting specifically for this discussion.
+Note: When the budget includes assessments increases, large capital projects, or other financial issues, the Board may want to add an item to the agenda, such as “open discussion on the draft budget” or convene a separate town hall-style meeting specifically for this discussion.